 Mark Dancigers is a composer of chamber, orchestral, film, and solo instrumental works, and the electric guitarist for the new-chamber music group NOW Ensemble.
 Praised for his "entrancing" music in the New York Times, Dancigers creates music that is melodically driven, texturally imaginative, and sonically vibrant.
-As the Artistic Director and guitarist for NOW Ensemble, he has lead the group to performances in Switzerland, on the Carnegie Hall Neighborhood Concerts, the Skaneateles Festival, and many venues around the country.
+As the Artistic Director and guitarist for NOW Ensemble, he has lead the group to performances at the LA Opera, on the Carnegie Hall Neighborhood Concerts, the Skaneateles Festival, and many venues around the country.
 Dancigers received a PhD from Princeton University after completing a B.A. in composition from Yale University and a M.M. from the Yale School of Music.
 He is currently Visiting Assistant Professor of Music at the New College of Florida.

 Dancigers' recent collaborators include Oscar nominated director Sam Green on the film "The Measure of All Things", premiered at the Sundance Festival with live soundtrack performed by yMusic, and New York City Ballet choreographer Justin Peck for a pas de deux called "The Bright Motion", commissioned by the Fall for Dance for their 10th Anniversary Season.